arielverbin/Babble3/README.md

 Please refer to the API documentation for detailed information on each endpoint.

-## Notes

-* The Babble website currently does not have a backend server or database implementation.
-As a result, the messages sent through the application are not actually delivered to anyone.
-The focus of this assignment is on developing the user interface and functionality.

-* User credentials (username and password) are stored in the browser's local storage.
-After the initial login or registration, the browser will save this data, allowing automatic login even after refreshing or reopening the browser.
-To log out, use the provided "Log out" button.

 ## Getting Started

 To run the Babble website locally, follow these steps: